Insulation is the most overlooked factor in Australian homes. This is essential in Canberra since Canberra has extreme weather conditions.

 Up and down R-values should be quoted when installing reflective insulation in roofs, ceilings and floors.

-tion is made in Australia and Knauff insulation is made overseas.
-Knauff also use a different binder.
+Bradford and Fletchers insulation are made in Australia and Knauff insulation is made overseas.
+Knauff also uses a different binder.

-Insulation products come in two main categories — bulk and reflective — which are sometimes combined into a composite material.
+Insulation products come in two main categories — bulk and reflective — which are sometimes combined with a composite material.

 GUARANTEED R RATING